Message from Mayor Mary Lou Pauly:

 - Continuing the dialogue, and sharing what we’ve heard.

 Moving forward, we must come together in our community conversations – and ensure everyone has a voice that is heard.

 Here in Issaquah, kindness is our strength.
 We are welcoming and inclusive, but more work needs to be done.

-Our City Council held a virtual meeting June 15 (watch online) to continue this dialog with our community, and learn more about City initiatives and procedures concerning racial equity.
+Our City Council will be holding a virtual meeting at 7 p.m.
+June 15 to continue this dialog with our community, and learn more about City initiatives and procedures concerning racial equity.